Mimicoctopus1/6ame/README.md

 * index.js renders the client files by displaying `public/client.html`.
   * I use [this tutorial](https://www.w3schools.com/nodejs/nodejs_email.asp) to send emails.
+  * Screen recording with this [DEV.to](https://shorturl.at/erzMN) article.
+It might take a while to understand but it's worth it.
 * public folder
   * `public/client.html` imports `public/client.css` and runs `public/client.js`.
   * Uses everything found in [this](https://www.freecodecamp.org/news/upload-files-with-html/) tutorial to get files from users.